Overview

 Check

-with patient if the dentures feel comfortable when you have place them in
+with the person if the dentures feel comfortable when you have place them in

 his mouth.